andicodetrf/school-admin/README.md

   - Username: root

-#### Initialise Database
+#### Initialize Database
-1. Run the following to create a Docker container with MySQL database
+1. Run the following to create a Docker container for the MySQL Database
+  - Running this command for the first time sets up the container for the database in your local machine
+  - Subsequent executions of this command will only start the server
 ```
 npm start
 ```